SandipSingh14/selinux_module/redis/README.md

 - ``redis-server.te`` - This file can be used to define all the types rules for a particular domain.

-- ``redis-server_selinux.spec`` - This file is an RPM SPEC file that can be used to install the SELinux policy on to machines and setup the labeling.
+- ``redis-server_selinux.spec`` - This file is an RPM SPEC file that can be used to install the SELinux policy on to machines and setup the labelling.
 The spec file also  installs  the  interface  file  and  a  man  page describing the policy.

-- ``redis-server.sh`` -  This is a helper shell script to compile, install and fix the labeling on your system.
+- ``redis-server.sh`` -  This is a helper shell script to compile, install and fix the labelling on your system.
 It will also generate a man page based on the installed policy, and compile and build an RPM suitable to be installed on other machines.

 Contents of ``redis-server.fc``
 -------------------------------
 ```
-# Add path of the files & related 'context' as you wanted to be 'labeled' your files.
+# Add path of the files & related 'context' as you wanted to be 'labelled' your files.
 # Find redis-server path of the files by 'rpm -ql redis'
 # File Context
     - First field   'User'